 How do you know which leads to prioritize?
 Engagement scoring and predictive analytics take the guesswork out of the equation.
 By analyzing dozens of engagement signals—like email opens, content downloads, and meeting attendance—the AI can assign a score to each prospect, indicating their level of interest.
 This allows your team to engage with prospects who are actively showing buying intent.
 Predictive analytics takes this a step further by identifying patterns in historical data to forecast which deals are most likely to close, helping your team focus its efforts for maximum impact.

-Meeting Management and Transcription
+Automated Meeting Notes and Transcription

 Scheduling meetings can be one of the most time-consuming parts of a sales rep's day.
 A powerful AI sales assistant streamlines this entire process with features like one-click scheduling links that let prospects book time directly on a rep’s calendar.
 But it doesn't stop there.
 The best tools also automate meeting reminders, transcribe calls, and generate AI-powered summaries with key takeaways and action items.
 This level of meeting automation not only saves time but also ensures that important details are never missed, allowing for more effective follow-up and a smoother sales cycle.